 The first-ever regional workshop, the TEDx Asia Organizers Workshop, brought 20 organizers from various countries throughout Asia to the Great Wall of China.
 This event sparked various TEDx collaborations in that region, beginning a new TEDx initiative centered on TEDx community members' shared goals.

-Since then, we’ve been supporting TEDx organizers across the globe to take a leadership role in their community by hosting workshops for other organizers in their region.
+Since then, we’ve been supporting TEDx organizers across the globe to take a leadership role in their community by organizing workshops for other organizers in their region.

 Organize your own workshop

-Depending on your ambition level and funding, your TEDx regional workshop could be city-wide, regional, country-wide — or even for an entire continent.
-It can be a day-long gathering, or just an hour-long meeting over a cup of coffee.
+Depending on your ambition level and funding, your TEDx regional workshop could be city-wide, country-wide — or even for an entire continent.
+It can be a half or full-day gathering, or a multi-day experience.

-If you’re interested in planning a workshop, direct all correspondence and updates to TEDx Deputy Director Salome Heusel at email@example.com.
+If you’re interested in planning a workshop, please reach out to the TEDx team at firstname.lastname@example.org to share the details of what you are planning.
 Here are the steps you should take:

 - Define its scope - What best defines the region from which you want others to participate?
 The region can be small or large.
 (Large might mean "Scandinavia"; small would mean "Copenhagen.")

-- Draft your invite and send it to us - Draft an invitation email and send it to us.
+- Draft an invitation and let TED help send it out - Draft an invitation email to your proposed attendees.
 This should give an overview of what's planned at the workshop, while making it clear that the workshop is collaborative.
-We will send the invitation to all of the organizers in the designated region.
+Send the invitation to TED and we can send it out to all of the organizers in the designated region on your behalf.
+A TED staff member may attend!

 Workshops should foster a collaborative spirit among the TEDx organizers who attend; there should be no sense of hierarchy.